XpiritBV/mini-hacks/Deploy-ARM-Template-And-Powershell-DSC/Readme.md

-# Infrastructure as Code - Deploy ARM Template and Powershell DSC #
+# Deploy ARM Template and Powershell DSC #

 ## Challenge ##
 You can create PaaS or IaaS services in Azure by adding and configure them in the Azure Portal.
 This is fine for one-time creation.
 But when you need to create the same environment multiple times it’s error-prone and time consuming.
 Let’s automate this repeating work.